Electricity in the U.S. Basics

 Most of the electricity in the United States is produced using steam turbines

-In steam turbines powered by fossil fuels (coal, petroleum, and natural gas), the fuel is burned in a furnace to heat water in a boiler to produce steam.
+In steam turbines powered by fossil fuels (coal, natural gas, and petroleum), the fuel is burned in a furnace to heat water in a boiler to produce steam.

 Most of U.S. electricity is generated using fossil fuels

-In 2015, coal was used for about 33% of the 4 trillion kilowatthours of electricity generated in the United States.
+In 2016, natural gas was the largest energy source for the 4 trillion kilowatthours of electricity generated in the United States.

-In addition to being burned to heat water for steam, natural gas can also be burned to produce hot combustion gases that pass directly through a natural gas turbine, spinning the turbine's blades to generate electricity.
-Natural gas turbines are commonly used when electricity use is in high demand.
-In 2015, nearly 33% of U.S. electricity was fueled by natural gas.
+Natural gas was the source of about 34% of U.S. electricity generation in 2016.
+In addition to burning natural gas to heat water for steam, it is also burned to produce hot combustion gases that pass through a gas turbine, spinning the turbine's blades to generate electricity.

 Petroleum can be burned to produce hot combustion gases to turn a turbine or to make steam that turns a turbine.
 Residual fuel oil and petroleum coke, products from refining crude oil, are the main petroleum fuels used in steam turbines.
 Distillate (or diesel) fuel oil is used in diesel-engine generators.
-Petroleum was used to generate less than 1% of all electricity in the United States in 2015.
+Petroleum was the source of less than 1% of U.S. electricity generation in 2016.

 Nuclear power provides about one-fifth of U.S. electricity

-Hydropower, the source of about 6% of U.S. electricity generation in 2015, is a process in which flowing water is used to spin a turbine connected to a generator.
-Most hydropower is produced at large facilities built by the federal government, like the Grand Coulee Dam.
-The West has many of the largest hydroelectric dams, but there are many hydropower facilities operating all around the country.
+Hydropower, the source of about 7% of total U.S. electricity generation (about 44% of electricity generation from renewable energy) in 2016, is a process in which flowing water spins a turbine connected to a generator.
+Most hydropower production is at large facilities built by the federal government, such as the Grand Coulee Dam.
+Many of the largest hydroelectric dams are in the western United States, but many hydropower facilities operate around the country.

-Wind power is produced by converting wind energy into electricity.
+Wind power is produced by converting wind energy into electricity with wind turbines.
 Electricity generation from wind has increased significantly in the United States since 1970.
-Wind power provided almost 5% of U.S. electricity generation in 2015.
+In 2016, wind power provided almost 6% of U.S. electricity generation (about 37% of electricity generation from renewable energy).

-Biomass is material derived from plants or animals and includes lumber and paper mill wastes, food scraps, grass, leaves, paper, and wood in municipal solid waste (garbage).
-Biomass is also derived from forestry and agricultural residues such as wood chips, corn cobs, and wheat straw.
+Biomass is material derived from plants or animals and includes lumber and paper mill wastes and the food scraps, grass, leaves, paper, and wood in municipal solid waste (garbage).
+Biomass also includes forestry and agricultural residues such as wood chips, corn cobs, and wheat straw.
 These materials can be burned directly in steam-electric power plants, or they can be converted to a gas that can be burned in steam generators, gas turbines, or internal combustion engine-generators.
-Biomass accounted for about 2% of the electricity generated in the United States in 2015.
+Biomass accounted for about 2% of total U.S. electricity generation in 2016.

-Solar power is derived from energy from the sun.
-Photovoltaic (PV) and solar-thermal electric are the two main types of technologies used to convert solar energy to electricity.
+Solar power is produced with energy from the sun.
+Photovoltaic (PV) and solar-thermal power are the two main types of technologies used to convert solar energy to electricity.
 PV conversion produces electricity directly from sunlight in a photovoltaic (solar) cell.
-Solar-thermal electric generators concentrate solar energy to heat a fluid and produce steam to drive turbines.
-In 2015, nearly 1% of U.S. electricity generation came from solar power.
+Solar-thermal power generators concentrate solar energy to heat a fluid and produce steam to drive turbines.
+In 2016, about 1% of U.S. electricity generation was from solar energy.

 How Electricity Gets to Your Home